 resolves

 1 that during the examination under Nos.
-9.35 and 11.31, as applicable, of a non-GSO FSS satellite system with frequency assignments in the frequency bands 37.5-39.5 GHz (space-to-Earth), 39.5-42.5 GHz (space-to-Earth), 47.2-50.2 GHz (Earth-to-space) and 50.4-51.4 GHz (Earth-to-space), the technical characteristics of generic GSO reference links contained in Annex 1 to this Resolution shall be used in conjunction with the methodology in Annex 2 to this Resolution to determine compliance with No. 22.5L;
+9.35 and 11.31, as applicable, of a non-GSO FSS satellite system with frequency assignments in the frequency bands 37.5-39.5 GHz (space-to-Earth), 39.5-42.5 GHz (space-to-Earth), 47.2-50.2 GHz (Earth-to-space) and 50.4-51.4 GHz (Earth-to-space), the compliance with No. 22.5L shall be established using the technical characteristics of generic GSO reference links contained in Annex 1 to this Resolution and Recommendation ITU-R S. 2157-0;

 2 that frequency assignments to non-GSO FSS systems referred to in resolves 1 shall receive a favourable finding with respect to the single-entry provision given in No. 22.5L if compliance with No. 22.5L is established under resolves 1, otherwise the assignments shall receive an unfavourable finding;